KaneNguyen03/Hope-PRJ301/README.md

  @ User Registration and Authentication:  <br>
     |	Users should be able to create accounts and log in securely.  <br>
     |	Implement password encryption and secure authentication mechanisms.  <br>
-    |	Provide options for users to recover forgotten passwords.  <br>
+    |	Provide options for users to recover forgotten passwords.  <br> <br>
  @ Jacket Catalog: <br>
     |	Display jackets in an organized and visually appealing manner. <br>
     |	Include jacket details such as title, description, price, sizes, colors, and images.
     |	Allow users to filter and sort jackets based on different criteria (e.g., price, size, gender).
     |	Implement a search functionality for users to find jackets based on keywords or specific attributes.
-    |	Show more relative jackets based on brand, name, … <br>
+    |	Show more relative jackets based on brand, name, … <br> <br>
  @ Shopping Cart and Checkout:  <br>
     |	Enable users to add jackets to a shopping cart. <br>
     |	Provide options to update quantities, remove items, and calculate the total cost.  <br>
-    |	Collect and validate user shipping information during the checkout process.  <br>
+    |	Collect and validate user shipping information during the checkout process.  <br>  <br>
  @ Inventory Management:  <br>
     |	Track jacket availability and manage stock levels.  <br>
     |	Update inventory in real-time when jackets are added or purchased.  <br>
-    |	Implement notifications or alerts for low stock levels to ensure timely restocking.  <br>
+    |	Implement notifications or alerts for low stock levels to ensure timely restocking.  <br>  <br>
  @ Customer Reviews:  <br>
     |	Allow customers to leave reviews by images for jackets they have purchased.  <br>
     |	Display customer reviews on jacket detail pages.  <br>
     |	Mobile Responsiveness:  <br>
-    |	Ensure the website is responsive and optimized for mobile devices to provide a seamless browsing experience.  <br>
+    |	Ensure the website is responsive and optimized for mobile devices to provide a seamless browsing experience.  <br>  <br>
 <br>

 # 2. UI WEB TARGET DESIGN: